4 Dyslexia Myths That Can Confuse Parents

 As Lexercise therapists communicate with the families of children with dyslexia, they are continually impressed by the amount of research parents have done.
 Getting a dyslexia diagnosis for their child and then finding the right treatment for a student with learning differences is never simple.

 At the same time, Lexercise therapists express their surprise and concern at the prevailing myths and misunderstandings surrounding dyslexia.
 Thanks to these myths, some parents may even be persuaded that their child’s learning difficulties are not treatable.
+As you try to support your child with dyslexia, take a moment to review our guide to the most common dyslexia myths.

 In 1925, Dr. Samuel Orton used the term strephosymbolia, literally reversed symbols, in explaining why some people have great trouble reading despite adequate intelligence.
 A decade later, Orton said that he thought the main problem was actually in “the process of synthesizing the word as a spoken unit from its component sounds.”
 (See What is Orton-Gillingham and How Does it Treat Dyslexia?

-Since the 1970s, with modern neuroscience technologies, it has become clear that most dyslexics do not have difficulties with vision or visual perception.
-Instead, most people with dyslexia have difficulties with processing speech sounds.
-Still, the old idea that dyslexics see words and letters backward or reversed has persisted and become a popular myth.
 Some recent research suggests that a minority of struggling readers may have difficulty with some aspects of vision, such as visual spatial attention.
 In his book, Reading in the Brain: the New Science of How We Read, French neuroscientist Dr. Stanislas Dehaene sums up the current science: “…brain imaging supports the claim that the crux of the problem often lies at the interface between vision and speech….”
 For more information, see a related post by Dr. William O. Young, Five Ways Not to Treat Dyslexia.

 Good grades do not rule out dyslexia!
 We are going to address common concerns about grade level in an upcoming post, but meanwhile, see 5 Reasons Why Good Grades Don’t Rule Out Dyslexia.

-Learning disorders, including dyslexia, have well-documented lifelong negative effects on health and wellbeing, especially when treatment is withheld or delayed.
+Learning disorders, including dyslexia, have well-documented lifelong negative effects on health and well-being, especially when treatment is withheld or delayed.
 But a learning disorder like dyslexia is not considered a medical diagnosis, nor, in most cases, is the treatment for dyslexia covered by medical insurance.

 Neither the World Health Organization’s International Classification of Diseases, 11th Edition (ICD-11) nor the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, has a specific classification code for dyslexia.
 Instead, both include reading disorders under a broader category of learning disorders